YashwanthRaj/Travel-Tracker/README.md

 ### Stage 4:

 The goal of this stage is to understand and render the country names which has a long names and people enter only one part of the country name and leave out the rest.
 We resolve this part by adding **like** in query.
 So if the country name part entered is actually part of the country name in the database, then we can identify and return the country code.

+### Family Travel Tracker
+The new commint/version tracks the locations of the entire family and not just a single user